amyleadem/amyleadem.github.io/index.md

       <div class="job-card__body">
         <p class="tag">2021-2025</p>
         <h3 class="job-card__headline">Senior developer on the U.S. Web Design System core team</h3>
-        <p>USWDS is the open source design system for the federal government that makes it easier to build accessible, mobile-friendly government websites.</p>
+        <p>USWDS is the open source design system for the federal government. </p>
+        <p>As a senior developer on the USWDS core team, I improved accessibility, performance, and readability in the USWDS code base, coordinated releases, wrote quality documentation, and improved process. </p>
-        <p>See merged contributions on GitHub:</p>
+        <p>See my merged contributions to USWDS on GitHub:</p>
         <ul>
           <li>
             <a href="https://github.com/uswds/uswds/pulls?q=is%3Apr+is%3Amerged+author%3Aamyleadem">